What you need to know about Cloud?

 - The service can dynamically scale to usage needs

-Gartner reported that SaaS is the dominant cloud computing model, and IDC predicts it will remain dominant, just under 60% of the market segment, in 2021 where spending is made up of applications and system infrastructure software.
-Customer relationship management (CRM) applications and enterprise resource management (ERM) applications will account for more than 60% of all cloud applications spending through to 2021.
+Gartner reported that SaaS is the dominant cloud computing model, and IDC predicts it will remain dominant, just under 60 percent of the market segment, in 2021 where spending is made up of applications and system infrastructure software.
+Customer relationship management (CRM) applications and enterprise resource management (ERM) applications will account for more than 60 percent of all cloud applications spending through to 2021.

 There are generally 4 types of cloud deployment models, namely 1) public, 2) private, 3) hybrid and 4) community cloud, as seen from the excerpts of the 2 slides below.
 See HERE for presentation on what is cloud.